Abraxas: As a god

 Epiphanius (Haer.
 69, 73 f.) appears to follow partly Irenaeus, partly the lost Compendium of Hippolytus.
 He designates Abraxas more distinctly as "the power above all, and First Principle", "the cause and first archetype" of all things; and mentions that the Basilidians referred to 365 as the number of parts (mele) in the human body, as well as of days in the year.

-The author of the appendix to Tertullian De Praescr.
-Haer. (c.
-4), who likewise follows Hippolytus's Compendium, adds some further particulars; that 'Abraxas' gave birth to Mind (nous), the first in the series of primary powers enumerated likewise by Irenaeus and Epiphanius; that the world, as well as the 365 heavens, was created in honour of 'Abraxas'; and that Christ was sent not by the Maker of the world but by 'Abraxas'.
+In Adversus omnes haereses (c.
+4), the Pseudo-Tertullian likewise follows Hippolytus's Compendium, and adds some further particulars; that 'Abraxas' gave birth to Mind (nous), the first in the series of primary powers enumerated likewise by Irenaeus and Epiphanius; that the world, as well as the 365 heavens, was created in honour of 'Abraxas'; and that Christ was sent not by the Maker of the world but by 'Abraxas'.

 Nothing can be built on the vague allusions of Jerome, according to whom 'Abraxas' meant for Basilides "the greatest God" (De vir. ill.
 21), "the highest God" (Dial. adv.
 Lucif.
 23), "the Almighty God" (Comm. in Amos iii.
 9), and "the Lord the Creator" (Comm. in Nah. i.
 11).
 The notices in Theodoret (Haer. fab. i.
 4), Augustine (Haer.
 4), and 'Praedestinatus' (i.
 3), have no independent value.

-It is evident from these particulars that Abrasax was the name of the first of the 365 Archons, and accordingly stood below Sophia and Dynamis and their progenitors; but his position is not expressly stated, so that the writer of the supplement to Tertullian had some excuse for confusing him with "the Supreme God".
+In Sethian texts

+With the availability of primary sources, such as those in the Nag Hammadi library, the identity of Abraxas remains unclear, but it appears lower on the cosmological hierarchy, than in the heresiological sources.
+Scholars have grouped three texts that allude to him under Sethian gnosticism.

 As an aeon

-With the availability of primary sources, such as those in the Nag Hammadi library, the identity of Abraxas remains unclear.
 The Holy Book of the Great Invisible Spirit, for instance, refers to Abraxas as an Aeon dwelling with Sophia and other Aeons of the Pleroma in the light of the luminary Eleleth.
 In several texts, the luminary Eleleth is the last of the luminaries (Spiritual Lights) that come forward, and it is the Aeon Sophia, associated with Eleleth, who encounters darkness and becomes involved in the chain of events that leads to the Demiurge's rule of this world, and the salvage effort that ensues.
 As such, the role of Aeons of Eleleth, including Abraxas, Sophia, and others, pertains to this outer border of the Pleroma that encounters the ignorance of the world of Lack and interacts to rectify the error of ignorance in the world of materiality.

 In the Apocalypse of Adam, Abrasax is sent along with Sablo and Gamaliel to bring some of the Gnostic people "out of the fire and the wrath, and take them above the aeons and the rulers of the powers, and take them away [...] of life [...] and take them away [...] aeons [...] dwelling place of the great [...] there, with the holy angels and the aeons.
 The men will be like those angels, for they are not strangers to them."